 Live performances at River Hongbao

-Setting the mood for River Hongbao 2025 are live cultural performances that take place each night.
-Local talents such as Ben Hum, Joanna Dong, Paige Gan, shazza, and more are taking the stage at River Hongbao 2025, as are overseas performers from China.
+Setting the mood for River Hongbao are live cultural performances that take place each night.
+Local talents such as Charlie Lim, Jocie Guo, Boon Hui Lu, and more are taking the stage at River Hongbao.
+Plus, Kowloon Club and Gansu Provincial Opera House will be taking part in this year’s celebration for the first time ever.

 You can also catch thematic nights that include Getai Night, Xinyao Night, Movie Night and Singapore Talent Night–all great ways for the kids to immerse themselves in local Chinese traditions.

-Carnival rides are back this year at River Hongbao 2025 at the Supertree Grove!
-Kids can ride the Double-Storey Horse Carousel and other fun rides such as the Euro Swing, Space Shuttle, Mini Viking and Texas Train.
+Carnival rides are back this year at River Hongbao at the Supertree Grove!
+Kids can ride the Double-Storey Horse Carousel and other fun rides such as the Flying Dumbo and the London train.
 There are also carnival games to play as a family.
 Do note that these rides and games come at an additional charge!

-When tummies start grumbling, make your way to the Food Street at River Hongbao, where you can feast on an array of local and international dishes.
+When tummies start grumbling, make your way to the Food Street at River Hongbao, where you can feast on an array of local and international dishes from street snacks to traditional delights.
+You’re sure to find something for even the pickiest eaters!

 How much are tickets for River Hongbao?